The HiSmart Bag Makes Your BackPack SmartGadgets & Gizmos

 Who Is It For?

 With a variety of useful functions including the ability to accept or ignore calls and change or pause music without digging for your phone, the HiSmart bag could be useful for a lot of people, especially students and commuters.
-At $299 each, it does have a ways to go before it’s affordable enough for most students, but the fact that it converts between a messenger bag and a backpack does make it more interesting.
+At $299 each, it does have a ways to go before it’s affordable enough for most students, and it doesn’t really compete against our list of the best smart backpacks, but the fact that it converts between a messenger bag and a backpack does make it more interesting.
 It’s also useful for cyclists, who can use it to access everything with one hand.